The Individual Participants

 Catalina Ponor scored only a 14.200 on Floor, her first event, and she knew immediately she would not qualify to the final.
 Then she had to wait until the fourth rotation to compete on beam where she posted a 14.900 the highest score up until that moment but she was subsequently passed by other gymnasts and eventually qualified 5th.
 This is Romania only chance of a medal and Romania has never walked out empty handed from an Olympic Games; can Catalina keep the record for Romania?
 It is a very heavy burden for just one gymnast.

 One gymnast was enough to make Switzerland very proud.
 Giulia Steingruber has qualified to three event finals: AA, vault and floor, the same as China’s Wan Yang.
-The only other gymnast set to be present in more individual finals than the two of them is Simone Biles.
+The only other gymnast that has qualified to more than three event finals is Simone Biles.

 Japan was also a very happy team because half way into the competition it became clear they would qualify to the team final and even better Mai Murakami entered the Floor final.
 The team finished 7th.